 In the U.S.

 Uses for lumateperone

-Lumateperone is used to treat symptoms of psychotic (mental) disorders, such as schizophrenia.
+Lumateperone is used to treat schizophrenia.
+It is also used alone or with other medicines (eg, lithium or valproate) to treat depressive episodes in patients with bipolar I or II disorder (bipolar depression).
 Lumateperone should not be used to treat behavioral problems in elderly patients who have dementia.

 Lumateperone is available only with your doctor's prescription.